Antily15503/Arybin/content/Unsorted/MAGIC SYSTEMS LORE.md

 Lightmancy + Steelscience relies on the **Auralight**, a power formed by the convergence of Providence and Decay.
 Neither can control the power while the other is alive, and so Auralight remains (for now) a force of neutral power

+The Auralight is actually the result of both Providence and Decay channeling their own powers to will it into existence.
+The nature of Providence perfectly cancelled out the destructive urge of Decay, and as a result the Auralight is a substance of pure power not controlled by either "deities"

 The Gods:

 The spirit of **Providence**